Ashaoluwaseeni/Ajisegbede-Oluwamayowa-Priscilla/README.md

 -👋 Hi, I’m Ajisegbede Oluwamayowa Priscilla@Ashaoluwaseeni
 - 👀 I’m interested in Cyber Security
-- 🌱 I’m currently learning Frontend Development
+- 🌱 I’m currently learning Frontend Development with her tech trail
 - 💞️ I’m looking to collaborate on
 - 📫 How to reach me via my email: ashaoluwaseeni@gmail.com
 - 😊 Am so happy to be in part of the Cyber Security famz